Gentreo Review 2023: Honest Review by an AttorneyEstate Planning

 - Limited ability to leave instructions.
 You cannot leave detailed instructions on how your property should be managed because you cannot make a trust and the power of attorney provides broad powers with no option to remove certain powers.
 However, the health care power of attorney provides greater flexibility for detailed instructions.

 - Annual charge.
-Gentreo automatically renews your membership each year unless you cancel and you must continue to pay if you want continued access to your documents.
+Gentreo automatically renews your membership each year unless you cancel.

 Gentreo Frequently Asked Questions